This is Why Starting a Medical Billing and Coding Business Was The Best Decision For Me

 Where do you work as a medical biller and coder - what type of setting and where is your office?

 I work in an office located in Staten Island, New York.
-I have a ridiculously huge desk with the main server next to the phones and printers and copy machines and scanners and fax machine that you would find in any other typical office.
+I have a ridiculously huge desk with the main server next to the phones and printers and copy machines and scanners and a fax machine that you would find in any other typical office.
 I have both my original “Barbara Young Medical Biller” desk engraved nameplate and hospital photo ID tag proudly displayed on my desk.

 The only difference from any other office would be the huge bookshelf that contains all of our coding books.
 We have separate conference rooms in the building to meet with clients/potential clients to maintain client privacy and always remain HIPAA compliant.